 How to Use AI as a Medication Adherence Tool

-How can artificial intelligence (AI) improve medication adherence?
+Artificial intelligence (AI) can improve medication adherence too.

-A one-size-fits-all approach is ineffective when it comes to healthcare.
-Patient support programs need to be personalized to each individual for the strategies to work best.
+A one-size-fits-most approach is ineffective when it comes to healthcare.
+Patient support programs need to be more personalized to each individual for the strategies to work best.
 This is where AI comes in.

-AI can tailor personalized interventions that are precise to each patient.
-AI such as the AllazoHealth Platform can predict the patients at high risk for non-adherence, provide information on patient behaviors and intent, and determine who is most likely to be influenced by an intervention to allocate resources toward these individuals.
+AI can tailor personalized experiences that are precise to each patient.
+AI such as the AllazoHealth Platform can predict the patients at high risk for non-adherence and determine who is most likely to be influenced by an outreach to allocate resources toward these individuals.

 AllazoHealth’s AI pulls identified patient information such as prescription data, medical claims, historical program engagement, and consumer behaviors.
 After gathering this information, the AI identifies the highest risk patients most likely to benefit from personalization and targeting.

-As a result, patient support program leaders get recommendations on the best messaging, timing, and frequency for every patient.
-Some patients may respond better to higher-touch methods like phone calls, whereas others respond to short text messages— AI considers these factors and provides the most effective and efficient methods for outreach.
+As a result, patient support program leaders get recommendations on the best messaging, timing, channel, and frequency for every patient.
+Some patients may respond better to higher-touch methods such as phone calls, whereas others respond to short text messages— AI considers these factors and provides the most effective and efficient methods for outreach to drive each individual’s next best action along their medication journey.

-When managers use AllazoHealth, they know the outreach is delivered to the patients who benefit from it the most, leading to cost-efficient, effective, and successful interventions that improve patient medication adherence.
+When managers use AllazoHealth, they know the outreach is delivered to the patients who benefit from it the most, leading to cost-efficient, effective, and successful programs that improve patient medication adherence.